AJnsm/Stator/README.md

 ## To do
+- [ ] remove references to eddie and change to generic "SGE"
 - [ ] remove unnecessary configs
 - [ ] make sure running locally is working, has a good profile, and is explained
 - [ ] add and check conda environment yamls